--the dietetic branch, (a) as to what concerns food .- Sources of information -The mess-books, as compared with the sick-books and the progress-books-exhibiting the effects of food upon health and strength, under the diversities, in point of quality and quantity, established for this purpose. (b) Drink-result of the total abstinence from fermented liquors, in the instance of at least the apprentice-stock, and new-coming stock, of all ages: to which might be added, by way of contrast, the result of the indulgence that might be given in respect to the whole or a part of the old-stagers.-Sources of information as before.-(c) Temperature- Some of the apartments kept uniformly hotter, for this purpose-some uniformly colderothers alternating .- Sources of information as before: with the addition of the uninterrupted course of thermometrical observations; also of the entries in the house-warming, or fuel books. (d) Commencement of sexual intercourse.-Result of the early marriages proposed to be permitted and encouraged in the apprentice-stock, previous to the proposed respective periods of emancipation of the two sexes .- Sources of information, the sick and ailing books, and progress books, as before.
+-the dietetic branch, (a) as to what concerns food .- Sources of information-The mess-books, as compared with the sick-books and the progress-books-exhibiting the effects of food upon health and strength, under the diversities, in point of quality and quantity, established for this purpose. (b) Drink-result of the total abstinence from fermented liquors, in the instance of at least the apprentice-stock, and new-coming stock, of all ages : to which might be added, by way of contrast, the result of the indulgence that might be given in respect to the whole or a part of the old-stagers.-Sources of information as before.-(c) Temperature-Some of the apartments kept uniformly hotter, for this purpose-some uniformly colderothers alternating .- Sources of information as before : with the addition of the uninterrupted course of thermometrical observations; also of the entries in the house-warming, or fuel books. (d) Commencement of sexual intercourse.--Result of the early marriages proposed to be permitted and encouraged in the apprentice-stock, previous to the proposed respective periods of emancipation of the two sexes .- Sources of information, the sick and ailing books, and progress books, as before.

 3. and 4.
-Mechanics and Chemistry. - See Domestic Economy, Technical Economy, and Husbandry.
+Mechanics and Chemistry.-See Domestic Economy, Technical Economy, and Husbandry.

-5. Domestic Economy -in relation to (a) food .- Sources of information-The mess books, as compared with the housekeeper's maintenance-consumption books in relation to the raw ingredients, and the fuel book .- (b) Fuel, burnt for heat.-Sources of information-The fuel or house-warming books, as compared with that part of the furniture inventory, which contains a description of the stoves, &c .- the house reex. gr. from out-door to in-door. c.
+5. Domestic Economy - in relation to (a) food.-Sources of information-The mess books, as compared with the housekeeper's mainlenance-consumption books in relation to the raw ingredients, and the fuel book.-(b) Fuel, burnt for heat.-Sources of information-The fuel or house-warming books, as compared with that part of the furniture inventory, which contains a description of the stoves, &c.-the house reer. gr. from out-door to in-door. c.
 Abatement of work, by defalcation from the ordinary number of working hours. d.
 Ditto, by defalcation from the quantity of piece-work .- (In the three last instances, it is a case for the ailing list.)-4.
 Prescription in regard to diet-a.
-Diminution or increase of quantity. b.
+Diminution or in-crease of quantity. b.
 Change of quality.
 5. Prescription in respect of medicine.
 6. Execution of the prescription, in regard to employment, diet, and medicine, as above.-Change of temperature, by clothing or fuel, putting to bed, &c. may be considered as comprised under the head of medicine.) -7.
-Subsequent symptoms during the day-distinguishing such as appear to be the result of the prescription.-II.
-Second, and every subsequent day, same heads repeated, mutatis mutandis.--III.
-Last day-different modes of termination.
+Subsequent symptoms during the day-dis-tinguishing such as appear to be the result of the prescription.----II.
+Second, and every subsequent day, same heads repeated, mutatis mutandis. \\\\\III.
+Last day\\\\different modes of termination.
 1. Cure complete, thence reinstatement on the ordinary or healthy, and thence on the full-work list.
 2. Cure partial, or approaching-thence transfer to the ailing list.
 3. Supervention of, or change to another disorder, deemed not incurable.
 4. Ditto of, or to ditto, deemed incurable.
 5. Death.
+An elementary alling-book will (it appears algister of temperature, and meteorological journal for the temperature without doors.\ (c) Ditto, burnt for light.-Source of information-The kouse-lighting book.+-Soin regard to the other branches of maintenance-consumption expenditure. (d) Child-management:-the physical branch-Sources of information-Child's progress book,‡ compared with the children's mess books, distinguished according to sexes and ages, and the children's division of the sick and ailing books, distinguished in like manner.- For the intellectual or didactic branch of childmanagement, see article Logic, farther on.

-An elementary ailing-book will (it appears already) be a book of a compound form, comprising the heads of an elementary or individual's progress book, or working-book, together with those of an elementary sick-book, as above exhibited.
+An elementary alling-book will (it appears already) be a book of a compound form, comprising the heads of an elementary or individual's progressbook, or working-book, together with those of an elementary sick-book, as above exhibited.